The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 Growing Amaryllis, Care In Summer

-It is surprising we don’t see these magnificent flowers as frequently as we use to decades ago.
+It is surprising we don’t see these magnificent flowers as frequently as we used to decades ago.

-It may be that some gardeners have not yet developed the “knack” required in caring for them.
+It may be that some gardeners have not yet developed the “knack” required to care for them.

-Still, Amaryllis bulbs are being grown indoors in greater numbers than any other related bulb.
+Still, Amaryllis bulbs are being grown indoors more than any other related bulb.

-To an Amaryllis lover, this is as it should be, for not only does an Amaryllis bulb produce several superb flowers, but with the right care it will repeat this performance year after year.
+This is as it should be to an Amaryllis lover, for not only does an Amaryllis bulb produce several superb flowers, but with the right care, it will repeat this performance year after year.

-It is not strange to hear of Amaryllis bulbs being grown in pots as summer flowering bulbs.
-Years ago growers recommended only pot culture.
+It is not strange to hear of Amaryllis bulbs grown in pots like summer flowering bulbs.
+Years ago, growers recommended only pot culture.

-Since there are many who fancy amaryllis but don’t have available garden space it is fortunate that this bulb grows in the limited root space of a 6” or 7” inch pot, provided it is well fed and watered.
+Since many fancy amaryllises don’t have available garden space, it is fortunate that this bulb grows in the limited root space of a 6” or 7” inch pot, provided it is well-fed and watered.

 Summer Garden Culture For Amaryllis Bulbs